trusted-programming/rust-diagnostics/README.md

 transformer-based machine learning approaches to analyse Rust diagnostic semantics.

-Through additional arguments, this utility also checks whether a warning found in revision r1 has been manually fixed by a revision r2.
+Through additional arguments, this utility also checks how a warning found in revision r1 has been manually fixed by a revision r2.

 Currently we integrate the utility with `clippy` and `git-rs`.

 ## Installation
 ```bash